fenicXs/Sorghum-Crop-Disease-Detection-and-Segmentation-system-for-damage-severity-estimation/README.md

+# Crop Disease Detection and Segmentation for damage severity estimation

-# Crop Disease Detection using YOLOv8 and YOLOv11
+## Crop Disease Detection using YOLOv8 and YOLOv11
 ### Description
 This project focuses on **crop disease detection** leveraging **YOLOv8** and **YOLOv11** for object detection.
 The goal is to accurately detect and classify diseases in crops based on images.
 The dataset was annotated using the **Roboflow** platform, and the model was trained and deployed for high-performance inference on custom datasets.